Heavy quark momentum diffusion from the lattice using gradient flow: Conclusion

 \section{Conclusion}

 We calculated the color-electric correlator on four isotropic lattices at $T\approx 1.5\,T_c$ in the quenched approximation under gradient flow.
 We found that the gradient flow technique significantly improves the signal of the correlator on the lattice.
 It is necessary to perform both a continuum and a flow-time-to-zero extrapolation; we show that the continuum limit must be taken first, and we perform both extrapolations on our data within the range $\tau T \in [8/36,0.5]$.
-We found that an \textsl{Ansatz} linear in $1/N_{\tau}^2$ and one linear in $\tau_F$ is suitable for the respective extrapolations.
-The overall shape of the correlator obtained via the flow method in the $a\rightarrow 0$ and $\tau_F\rightarrow 0$ limit largely agrees with its multi-level counterpart in the $a\rightarrow 0$ limit.
-And just like the shape of the correlator, the heavy quark diffusion coefficient obtained from the flowed correlator is also consistent with but slightly larger than that from the correlator computed with the multi-level approach, according to the $\chi^2$ fits performed on the correlators using theoretically well-established models.
+We found that an \textit{Ansatz} linear in $1/N_{\tau}^2$ and one linear in $\tau_F$ is suitable for the respective extrapolations.
+The overall shape of the correlator obtained via the flow method in the $a\rightarrow 0$ and $\tau_F\rightarrow 0$ limit largely agrees with its multilevel counterpart in the $a\rightarrow 0$ limit.
+The slight offset can be explained by missing higher-order contributions to the renormalization of the multilevel result, the systematic uncertainty introduced by the flow extrapolation, and the difference in lattices and statistics.
+The heavy quark diffusion coefficient obtained from the double-extrapolated correlator is also consistent with but slightly larger than that from the correlator computed with the multilevel approach, according to the $\chi^2$ fits performed on the correlators using theoretically well-established models.

 This work affirms the validity of the gradient flow technique when performing the continuum and flow-time-to-zero extrapolations and provides a method for extending these studies to full QCD.